-This coffee cake recipe is a classic and ready in only a few simple steps.
-This coffee cake has a rich coffee flavour and makes a 20cm cake that's layered with coffee-infused frosting and dusted with cocoa powder.
+This coffee cake recipe is a classic and will be ready in just a few simple steps.
+With a rich coffee flavour, infused with coffee frosting and dusted with cocoa powder, it's a must for coffee lovers.

-Triple tested in the Woman’s Weekly kitchen, this seriously good cake has that rich, coffee flavour along with a coffee-infused buttercream, which comes from handy coffee essence.
+Triple tested in the Woman’s Weekly kitchen, this seriously good coffee cake recipe has a rich, dense flavour and uses coffee-infused buttercream, which handily comes from coffee essence.
 Serving up to 12 people, this cake is ready in 45 mins – with just a 15 mins prep time.
 The filling and topping are both made using coffee essence, which you can buy in most supermarkets in the baking aisle.
-On a low oven temperature, this cake cooks to slowly and perfectly inside and out.
+On a low oven temperature, this cake cooks to slowly to perfection.
 Dust this coffee cake with cocoa powder as a lovely complement to the coffee flavour and aroma.
 It’s all so surprisingly simple for such a impressive cake.

 Watch how to make Coffee cake